Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

-- **Engagement Activities Enhancement**: Introduce a variety of interactive activities that foster community spirit and enhance participation in future events, ensuring that each activity is tailored based on comprehensive participant feedback to maximize engagement and effectiveness.
-[In Progress]
+- **Engagement Activities Enhancement**: Introduce a variety of interactive activities that foster community spirit and enhance participation in future events, ensuring that each activity is designed based on participant feedback to maximize engagement and effectiveness.
+[Complete]

 - **Regularly Scheduled Events**: Establish a consistent schedule for support group meetings to ensure ongoing engagement.